PPD Referees Procedures For Employment: 📑

 Once you have attended the Spring (or) Fall local youth referee meeting, you will receive an invitation to join the Arbiter "Palatine Area Assigning" referee community/group.

-After accepting and completing your house assignments, you are required to turn in your games on the PPD Soccer Referee Timesheet. (see links below) Your payment is determined by the age group and position of your assignment.
+After accepting and completing your house assignments, you are required to turn in your games on the PPD Soccer Referee Timesheet. (see link in Arbiter) Your payment is determined by the age group and position of your assignment.
 The current payment schedule provides you with an overview of the rates for your assignments for House and Travel AR (See "Referee Information" link below).

-For questions or more information, please contact Celtic Soccer Club referee director: Carsten Gruettner or Michael Conklin.
+For questions or more information, please contact Celtic Soccer Club referee director: Carsten Gruettner.

 LAW 11: OFFSIDE Halfway line 'neutral' for offside; player must be in opponents' half Arms of all players (including goalkeepers) are not considered when judging offside position Offside position, not offense, judged at the moment the ball is played Offside FK is always taken where the offside offense occurs (even in own half) Interfering with an opponent after a save or rebound is an offense A defender off the field is only 'active' until play stops or the defending team clears the ball away from their penalty area towards the halfway line Same for attacker returning; before that the player’s point of return to the field of play is the offside position If a goal is scored, an attacking player in the goal can be penalised for an offside offence.